Quansight-Labs/ndindex/docs/indexing-guide/slices.md

 Of course, if we actually wanted to just select everything, we could use [omitted entries](omitted) (i.e., `a[:]`).
-The point with clipping is that the same slice can be used on lists or arrays that are smaller than the bounds of the slice, and it will just select "as much as it can".
+The point with clipping is that the same slice can be used on lists or arrays that are smaller than the bounds of the slice, and it will just select "as much as it can."

 ```
 >>> a[1:3] # The second and third element